Is Football league scouting different to Premier League Scouting?

 - Squad Size

-therefor the clubs must be efficient when identify new talent.
+Therefore the clubs must be efficient when identifying new talent.
 They must lower the risk of losing money.

-None more so than the clubs recently relegated from the Premier League.
+None more so than the clubs relegated from the Premier League.
 These clubs still have high wage bills and expect to get promoted.
-These clubs would be more sensible to balance the books by streamlining there processes.
+These clubs would be wiser to balance the books by streamlining there processes.
 Instead of investing too much to get back to the big league.

 League One and Two Club Scouting

-Smaller clubs are not always able to buy experience players, so need to be to be clever in the transfer market.
-These clubs cannot compete financially, so either look for youth or non league potential.
-Seeking Under 21 or Under 18 academy league players, or even oversees.
+Smaller clubs cannot buy experience players, so need to be to be clever in the transfer market.
+These clubs cannot compete financially, so either looks for youth or non-league potential.
+Seeking Under 21 or Under 18 academy league players, or even overseas.